minth1468/music-theory-101/README.md

 Double frequency: Same pitch of higher octave.

-3/2 frequency: A new pitch which sounds well with the original pitch.
+3/2 frequency: A new pitch that sounds well with the original pitch.
 (Perfect fifth)

 **Concert pitch**: [A = 440Hz](https://onlinetonegenerator.com/?freq=440)